DOI-USGS/nhdplusTools/README.md

 devtools::install_github("dblodgett-usgs/nhdplusTools")
 ```

+### Terminology:

+The following definitions have been used as much as possible throughout the package.
+Terms for rivers:
+**Flowline:** The NHD name for a hydrographic representation of a flowing body of water.
+Flowline is generally used when referring to geometry.
+**Flowpath:** The HY_Features name for a hydrologic feature that is the primary path water follows through a catchment; either from headwater to outlet or inlet to outlet.
+Flowpath is used when describing aspects of the abstract flowpath featuretype, generally in relation to a flowpath's relationship to a catchment.

+Terms used for hydrologic units:
+**Catchment:** The most abstract unit of hydrology in HY_Features is the catchment.
+It is a physiographic unit with zero or one inlets and one outlet.
+It does not inherently have any conceptual realizations.
+Rather, a given catchment can be realized in a number of ways; flowpath, divide, and networks of flowpaths and divides are the primary realizations.
+**Catchment divide:** NHD "catchment" polygons are more accurately described as "catchment divide" features.
+Because of the overlap with the HY_Features abstract "catchment" feature type, "catchment divide" is used for polygon represenations of catchments.

+Terms used to describe network transormations:
+**Collapse:** Combining complex hydrology typified by very small inter-confluence catchments and splitting very large catchments.
+**Reconcile:** Applying changes to the catchment network that result in a new well connected and valid version of the network.
+**Aggregate:** Combining hydrologic units to create new, larger catchments that resolve to the outlets of a specified set of pre-existing catchments.
+In this case, "aggregate" is rooted in the HY_Features HY_CatchmentAggregate feature type.

 ### Data:

 The most convenient way to get the NHDPlus is via the [geopackage hosted here.](https://www.epa.gov/waterdata/nhdplus-national-data) [(direct link to download)](https://s3.amazonaws.com/nhdplus/NHDPlusV21/Data/NationalData/NHDPlusV21_NationalData_CONUS_Seamless_Geopackage_05.7z) You will need [7z](https://www.7-zip.org/) or the [`archive` package](https://github.com/jimhester/archive) to extract it.